by Rick Anderson

 The Court of Appeals for the Second Circuit has dealt a blow to the constitutional rights of imprisoned writers.

 On December 11, 2012, after serving a lengthy sentence for arson-related crimes in connection with environmental activism, Daniel McGowan was released to the Brooklyn House Residential Reentry Center (RRC) to serve the remainder of his sentence.
 While a resident of the RRC, McGowan published an article on the Huffington Post’s website, using his own byline (i.e., name), titled “Court Documents Prove I was Sent to a Communications Management Unit (CMU) for my Political Speech.”

 That article, published on April 1, 2013, detailed McGowan’s claim that he was placed in a highly restrictive Communications Management Unit in retaliation for publishing political opinion pieces.
 When Tracy Rivers, Residential Reentry Manager at the New York Residential Reentry Management Office of the Bureau of Prisons, read the article, she issued McGowan an incident report and ordered him remanded to a federal detention facility.

 McGowan then spent 22 hours in the Special Housing Unit (SHU) of the Metropolitan Detention Center.
-That’s how long it took for the BOP to realize that McGowan had been placed in the SHU for ...
+That’s how long it took for the BOP to realize that McGowan had been placed in the SHU for violation of a policy ...